-DCT support for Docker Compose deprecated with DCT version 13.0.0 (released in January 2024), starting a 12-month depreciation period for all supported versions on Docker Compose.
-All prior and current product versions on Docker Compose will have continued support until January 2025.
+DCT support for Docker Compose deprecated with DCT version 13.0.0 (released in Jan 2024), starting a 12-month depreciation period for all Docker Compose deployments.
+Support will be continued until January 2025.
 Production DCT workloads in Docker Compose are not supported.
-It is highly recommended that new DCT installations are performed on Kubernetes26 or OpenShift27.
+It is highly recommended that new DCT installations are performed on Kubernetes27, OpenShift28, or via Virtual appliance (OVA image)29.

-DCT currently supports Continuous Compliance Engines on version 6.0.13.0 and up, however, Delphix highly recommends upgrading Compliance Engines up to version 20.0.0.0 before connecting them to DCT.
-Please see this technical bulletin28 for more details.
+DCT currently supports Continuous Compliance engines on version 6.0.13.0 and up, however, Delphix highly recommends upgrading Compliance engines up to version 20.0.0.0 before connecting them to DCT.
+Please see this technical bulletin30 for more details.